ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 source documents to know that they are embedded in the AMP context.
 This fragment is only added if the URL specified by `src` does not already have a fragment.

-**srcdoc, frameborder, allowfullscreen, allowtransparency, referrerpolicy**
+**srcdoc, frameborder, allowfullscreen, allowpaymentrequest, allowtransparency, referrerpolicy**

 The attributes above should all behave like they do on standard iframes.